mahyarx/cppBD/README.md

 # cppBD
-Cpp Back door send information with WMI queries &amp; bypassing Firewall with Reverse TCP
+This is C++ Back door send information with WMI queries &amp; bypassing Firewall with Reverse TCP

 bd-1\bd-1.cpp